 Kalinga laga weaving and dance practitioner Jenny Bawer-Young (2012, 2016, 2020), will be working with apprentice Kimberly Requesto in Kalinga Music.

 During her apprenticeship with mentor Nadia Ysabel Calmet in Experiencia Afroperuana, or Traditional Afro-Peruvian Percussion and Dance, apprentice Evelyn Johana Karahalios will learn about the cultural diversity of Peru through its Afro-Peruvian artistic expressions, including cajón (large box), cajita (little box), zapateo (foot percussion), and quijada de burro (jawbone).

-A master in the Black hair tradition of African Threadwrapping, Anana Rukiya Clark will work with apprentice Ayanna Ziegler, developing Ayanna’s threadwrapping skills, techniques, and hair designs.
+A master in the Black hair tradition of African Threadwrapping, Anana Rukiya Clark will work with apprentice Nailah Franklin, developing Franklin’s threadwrapping skills, techniques, and hair designs.

 Ora Clay + Niambi Clay

 Ora Clay, a 2015 apprentice to the late quilter Marion Coleman, carries forth the tradition, now mentoring her daughter, Niambi Clay, in African American Quilting.

 Peter Paul De Guzman + Caroline Julia Cabading

 Santa Clarita + San Francisco

 Peter De Guzman (2018), joins us again to work with Caroline Cabading in Philippine Pangalay dance, using the Amilbangsa Method.

 Ofelia Esparza + Denise Esparza